Ylianst/MeshCentral/docs/docs/meshcentral/index.md

 Enter your Client ID and secret from the last step.
 On the left side of the page, you should now see a text box that allows you to add your own scopes.
 Enter https://mail.google.com and click Authorize API.

 You will need to follow the instructions provided to finish the authorization process.
-Once that is complete, you should receive a refresh token and an access token.
-These are the final items we need to complete the SMTP section of our config.json.
+Once that is complete, you should receive a refresh token.
+The refresh token, Client ID and Client Secret are the final items we need to complete the SMTP section of our config.json.
 It should now look something like this:

 ```
 "smtp": {